 As a joint engineering venture, JVC Kenwood and Icom began to develop a totally new two-way radio system known as NXDN.
 Next Generation Digital Narrowband.
 NXDN was created and designed from day one to work (and work well) on a very narrow 6.25K radio channel.
 All aspects of normal two-way radio operation were supported.
 Conventional radios, repeaters and wide area Digital trunking systems were created.

-In 2014, we constructed the first phase of our new NEXEDGE Digital trunking System in Muskegon County.
-Our second phase added additional NEXEDGE trunking systems for Ottawa and Oceana Counties.
+In 2014, we constructed the first phase of our new NEXEDGE Digital trunking system in Muskegon County.
+Our second and third phase added additional NEXEDGE trunking systems for Ottawa and Oceana Counties.
 All of our NEXEDGE systems are network linked together to form a multi-tower Western Michigan coverage area.
 Our goal was to build a modern Digital multi-site trunking system on the 6.25K very narrow channel size of the future.
 And yes, we built our new Kenwood NEXEDGE systems to outperform our existing UHF LTR trunking systems.

 In 2015, MIDCOM Service joined a collective of Kenwood NEXEDGE dealers in Michigan.
 MIDCOM's NEXEDGE trunking systems are now linked through IP networks to other NEXEDGE systems in Grand Rapids and Lansing all the way to Detroit, Southfield, Pine Knob and South to Toledo, Ohio.
 Additional systems in Michigan are currently under construction at this time.